Chasing the ‘Brodgar road’ – the claimed route of the stone circle megaliths

 This, he said, applied only to the low-lying, soft ground.
 In the drier, high areas “the surface has merely been levelled down”.

-He explained that contemporary farmworkers tasked with removing vestiges of the road from agricultural land, as well as those “of the last generation”, declared “it was worse to cut through than a stone quarry, being so hard packed.”
+Marwick explained that contemporary farmworkers tasked with removing vestiges of the road from agricultural land, as well as those “of the last generation”, declared “it was worse to cut through than a stone quarry, being so hard packed.”
 [2]

-Marwick added that a similar track lay on the south slope of Vestrafiold, the hill north of the Bay of Skaill, which we know, from excavation, was the source of some of the megaliths in the Ring of Brodgar and Stones of Stenness.
+He added that a similar track lay on the south slope of Vestrafiold, the hill north of the Bay of Skaill, which we know, from excavation, was the source of some of the megaliths in the Ring of Brodgar and Stones of Stenness.
 [4]

-To do this he created etymologies to tie into his vision of the movement of megaliths across the landscape (using, among others, Greek, Latin, Sanskrit and Hebrew for the suggested origins).
+But it is at this point that we run into major problems – namely Marwick’s attempts to use placenames to connect his Vestrafiold track to the one by the Stenness loch.
+To do this he created etymologies that tied into his vision of the movement of megaliths across the landscape (using, among others, Greek, Latin, Sanskrit and Hebrew for the suggested origins).
 Needless to say, the results are gibberish.
 [9]

 By the time we return to his claims of physical evidence, we have reached the north-western end of the Ness of Brodgar, where the “road” was “distinctly visible” in the “south-east quarter of the township of Wasbister”.
 [2]